exercism/python/CODE_OF_CONDUCT.md

 Sometimes we decide that no violation has occurred and that no action is required and sometimes we will also ban people on a first offense.
 We strive to be fair, but will err on the side of protecting the culture of our community.

-Exercism's leadership reserve the right to take whatever action they feel appropriate with regards to CoC violations.
+Exercism's leadership reserves the right to take whatever action they feel appropriate with regards to CoC violations.

 ## The simple version